Skip to main content

 • Reduction of Oxidative Stress ∞ Oxidative stress, an imbalance between free radicals and antioxidants in the body, can damage cells, including those in the kidneys.
 Estrogen can act as an antioxidant, helping to neutralize free radicals and protect renal cells from injury.

-However, the story of estrogen and has another side.
+However, the story of estrogen and kidney health has another side.
 Research, particularly from a study conducted at Tulane University, has suggested that long-term estrogen therapy, especially in postmenopausal women, may be associated with an increased risk of kidney damage.

 This study, conducted on rats, found that while short-term estrogen was beneficial, prolonged use led to increased markers of kidney damage, such as higher creatinine levels and more protein in the urine.
 This suggests that the duration of therapy is a critical factor.
 The concern is that continuous, long-term stimulation by estrogen might lead to maladaptive changes in the kidney, potentially outweighing the initial benefits.